Code-Institute-Submissions/milestoneProjectThree/README.md

 	-	The materialise search input defaults also had to be modified to operate in the top nav and without materialize icons.

 *	Flash messages:
 	-	Identified unwanted defaults for flash messages.
 Altered default margins and padding to facilitate design theme.
-Also identified grid overflow on flash after user profile anchor added to top menu.  resolved by adjusting navbar grid layout.
+Also identified grid overflow on flash after user profile anchor added to top menu.
+Resolved by adjusting navbar grid layout.

 *	Sign Up Page/Functionality:
 	-	Cycled through multiple iterations of correct and incorrect register behaviour to verify flash responses and that MongoDB was being checked and updated correctly.